Wamuza1/School_District_Analysis/README.md

 <img width="965" alt="Screen Shot 2022-05-22 at 8 05 37 PM" src="https://user-images.githubusercontent.com/92646311/169722147-92b5a184-fb13-4e1e-8ffd-ff8400392b49.png">

-o	How is the school summary affected?
+**How is the school summary affected?

 The decline in Passing Math, Passing Reading  and overall Passing scores can be seen in the inamge.